MarieHannaert/Illumina_Snakemake/README.md

 ### Downloading the Illumina pipeline from Github
-When you want to use the Illumina pipeline, you can download the complete pipeline, including: scripts, conda enviroments, ... on your own local maching.
+When you want to use the Illumina pipeline, you can download the complete pipeline, including: scripts, conda enviroments, ... on your own local machine.
 Good practise is to make a directory **Snakemake/** where you can collect all of your pipelines.
 Downloading the Illumina pipeline in your snakemake directory can be done by the following command:
 ````
 $ cd Snakemake/
 $ git clone https://github.com/MarieHannaert/Illumina_Snakemake.git